Tennis: Medvedev's winning run ends in defeat by Chardy

 Struff let slip a 3-1 lead in the decider but broke again when Khachanov served at 5-6.

-Alexander Zverev, who won last season’s ATP Finals and is bidding to take one of the remaining two slots for this year’s event with a strong showing in Paris, was up against Fernando Verdasco in the last match of the day.
+Zverev, who won last season’s ATP Finals and is bidding to take one of the remaining two slots for this year’s event with a strong showing in Paris, needed less than an hour to beat Spain’s Fernando Verdasco 6-1 6-3.

+The German, who is seventh in the Race to London standings, will face Denis Shapovalov or Fabio Fognini in the next round.

+Top seed Novak Djokovic begins with a second-round clash against French lucky loser Corentin Moutet.

 Reporting by Martyn Herman; Editing by Toby Davis